minglumlu/xen-api/doc/content/design/trusted-certificates.md

 * A new enumeration type "purpose" is introduced to indicate the intended usage of a trusted certificate.
 A new *Certificate* class field "purposes" (a set of values of enumeration type "purpose") will be added to represent all applicable purposes of a trusted certificate.
-By default, this set is empty which corresponds to the existing general "ca" certificates.
+By default, this set is empty which corresponds to the existing general "ca" certificates for backwards compatibility.

 ## API